All the summer camp fun...and a whole lot more!

 Behind every great camp, there stands a great support team and this summer you could feature among them...

 Campower participants work behind the scenes in the jobs that are crucial to the camp environment, but do not involve living or working with the campers.
 It’s often described as “all the fun of summer camp, without the responsibility of childcare!”

 The Campower day is structured very differently to that of a cabin counsellor, as participants work set hours – and receive LOTS more time off!
 During down time, participants are free and encouraged to get involved in Counsellor related activities and - again - you don’t have to worry about looking after the children!

 Working as Support Staff is also a great programme for anyone looking to build their child care experience, as applicants can use their free-time on camp to get involved with the campers.
 Many of our first-time Campower staff later go on to return as Counsellors.

-The benefits of the Campower programme are really noticed after camp, as participants receive our highest rate of pocket money and also get up to 10 weeks of travel time – compared to 30 days which Counsellors receive.
+The benefits of the Campower programme are really noticed after camp, as participants receive our highest rate of pocket money.

 Key points of the Campower: